Therapy for Complex PTSD in NYC

 Emotional dysfunction — You might have difficulty experiencing or sitting with your emotions, which may feel overwhelming or intense at times.

-If any of these symptoms have been disrupting your daily life or have left you unable to enjoy the activities you once did, you may want to consider speaking with a therapist who can help.
+If any of these symptoms have been disrupting your daily life or have left you unable to enjoy the activities you once did, you may want to consider therapy for complex trauma In NYC or speaking with a therapist who can help.

 THERAPISTS WHO CAN HELP